EmilPopovic/notifer/docs/ARCHITECTURE.md

 - All sensitive actions require email confirmation or secure API tokens.
 - No unnecessary data is collected.
 - Open source for full transparency and review.

 ---

-## Extensibility

-- The modular design allows FER or other universities to adapt, extend, or integreate NotiFER with existing systems.
-- Shared codebase ensures consistency and reduces duplication.

----